-Since our last Strategy, we have worked closely with parent carers, CYP and partners to understand what needs to change regarding our approach to SEND to improve in Worcestershire.
-We have embedded co-production in our approach to SEND strategic change and have consulted to agree the priorities for the next three years.
+Since our last strategy, we have worked closely with parent carers, CYP and partners to understand what more needs to change for our approach to SEND to improve in Worcestershire.
+We have embedded co-production in our approach to SEND strategic change and have consulted widely to agree the priorities for the next four years.
 As such, we have listened carefully to the experiences of our service users to ensure it is their experiences which determine our next steps.